UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 image: {{site.baseurl}}/assets/img/post/post8/header.png
 ---

-# SSL Pinning bypass with frida for beginners

 This article will explain how to bypass SSL pinning of android applications using Frida framework.
 So basically Frida is a tool that let you inject scripts to native apps (in this case Android apps) to modify the application behavior (in this case, SSL pinning bypass and can perform a MitM attack, even if the application has https / SSL connections) and make dynamic test in real time.

 In this blog post will include: